We should strike to save the NHS – it’s the only way to head off an exodus | James Moore

 The pandemic, and the national crisis it provoked, drew back thousands of people who had retired and/or left.
 There were keen to do their bit.
 They are the sort of experienced “old hands” the government should be trying to retain.
 After this, why would they stick around?
 Why would their colleagues?

 Some of them may opt for agency work, which pays better.
-Some may chose to try their hands overseas, where there is always demand and the points-based immigration systems the government is so fond of put them at the front of the queue.
+Some may try their hands overseas, where there is always demand and the points-based immigration systems the government is so fond of put them at the front of the queue.
 Some, after having worked punishing hours tending to the dying, may simply decide they can’t take anymore and opt for a career change.

-This bodes ill for the future of a service which has a huge backlog of procedures to overcome, and is starting to see a renewed rise in hospitalisations as a consequence of the government’s recklessness in the face of the pandemic’s third wave.
+This bodes ill for the future of a service that has a huge backlog of procedures to overcome, and is starting to see a renewed rise in hospitalisations as a consequence of the government’s recklessness in the face of the pandemic’s third wave.

 If the scenario that I fear plays out, NHS managers may find themselves losing a war of attrition, constantly rearranging deckchairs as the human resources on which they rely evaporate in the scorching summer sun.